Robert Lush

-Sir Robert Lush (25 October 1807– 27 December 1881) was an English judge who served on many Commissions and Committees of Judges.
+Sir Robert Lush (25 October 1807 – 27 December 1881) was an English judge who served on many Commissions and Committees of Judges.

+Biography

 Born at Shaftesbury, he was educated at Gray's Inn before being called to the Bar in 1840.
 He earned a reputation as a sound and acute barrister, specially familiar with procedure.
 He was appointed QC in 1857, and was immediately elected a Bencher of Gray's Inn.
 He became a Justice of the Queen's Bench and was knighted in 1865; he was sworn a member of the Privy Council in 1879.
 He was a life-long baptist.

+Personal life

 He married in 1839, Elizabeth Ann (died 16 March 1881), the eldest daughter of Rev Christopher Woollacott, of London.
 They had several children, including Judge Herbert W. Lush-Wilson, KC, and Sir Charles Montague Lush (1853–1930), who married Margaret Abbie Locock, fourth daughter of Charles Brodie Locock; in 1913 he sentenced Emmeline Pankhurst.